-On August 31, 2016, the Company entered into an employment agreement (the Garrison Employment Agreement) with Barrett Garrison as Executive Vice President and Chief Financial Officer with a start date of September 12, 2016.
+On August 31, 2016, the Company entered into an employment agreement (the "Garrison Employment Agreement") with Barrett Garrison as Executive Vice President and Chief Financial Officer with a start date of September 12, 2016.

-CFO Amended Employment Agreement (the Garrison Amended Agreement).
-On September 7, 2018, the Company entered into the Garrison Amended Agreement to the employment agreement with Mr. Garrison originally entered into on August 31, 2016.
-The annual salary of our CFO Barrett Garrison increased to \$325,000 in connection with the Garrison Amended Agreement.
-The Garrison Amended Agreement replaces the fixed term of the Garrison Employment Agreement, which would otherwise expire on September 12, 2018, with an at-will arrangement without a definite term.
-In addition, the Garrison Amended Agreement: (i) establishes a new incentive compensation structure for future fiscal years consisting of annual cash and long term equity incentives described further below; (ii) provides pro-ration of certain annual cash and long term equity incentives or by Mr. Garrison for good reason and changes the duration of severance payments to Mr. Garrison in connection with such types of terminations following a change of control.
+CFO Amended Employment Agreement (the "Garrison Amended Agreement").
+On September 7, 2018, the Company entered into an amendment to the employment agreement with Mr. Garrison originally entered into on August 31, 2016.
+The annual salary of Mr. Garrison increased to \$325,000 in connection with the Garrison Amended Agreement.
+The Garrison Amended Agreement replaced the fixed term of the Garrison Employment Agreement, which would otherwise expire on September 12, 2018, with an at-will arrangement without a definite term.
+In addition, the Garrison Amended Agreement: (i) established a new incentive compensation structure for future fiscal years consisting of annual cash and long term equity incentives; and (ii) provided pro-ration of certain annual cash and long term equity incention with payments for termination by the Company without cause or by Mr. Garrison for good reason and changes the duration of severance payments to Mr. Garrison in connection with such types of terminations following a change of control.